mateuszbrycki/khubbi/README.md

 ## Mission

-< Application Name> empowers and enables family members to collectively take care of their household.
+Khubbi empowers and enables family members to collectively take care of their household.

 The values encouraged by the application:
 1. the whole family should take care of their household,